• Skip to primary navigation

 Pro Tips & Variations

-• Epic crunch: For an extra crispy crust on your tofu, add a drizzle of oil to the parchment-covered baking sheet.
+• Epic crunch: Option step for extra crispy tofu - add a drizzle of oil to the parchment-covered baking sheet.
 Spread it evenly over entire sheet before adding the tofu pieces.

-• Make it oil free: If you follow an oil-free diet, this healthy baked tofu is still super delicious made without oil - just skip it altogether.
-We enjoy this tofu oil-free often.
+• Make it oil free: If you follow an oil-free diet, this healthy baked tofu recipe is still super delicious made without oil - just skip it.
+We enjoy this tofu recipe oil-free often.

 • Tofu seasonings and marinades: There are lots of ways to make tofu taste good!
-Play with the flavor by adding 1-2 tablespoons of your favorite seasoning mix to this basic tofu recipe eg. taco seasoning, KFC seasoning, sage and onion seasoning, Italian seasoning or Buffalo spice to name a few.
-Or soak the tofu cubes in your favorite tofu marinade or dressing for 15 minutes before coating and baking.
-Of course there's always finishing sauces and dips to add layers of flavor to tofu as well!
+I recommend layering the flavors.
+Start by seasoning the tofu ie. add 1-2 tablespoons of your favorite seasoning mix to this basic tofu recipe eg. taco seasoning, KFC seasoning, sage and onion seasoning or Buffalo spice to name a few.
+Or soak the tofu cubes in your favorite tofu marinade for 15+ minutes before coating and baking.
+Don't forget a finishing sauce or dip to add layers of flavor to tofu as well!

 Crispy crusted, oven baked tofu.